speedstarkiwi/kawaii-compiler/README.md

 It would be really cool if you credited me if you used this source <3!

-If you really liked this source please CashApp me at $speedstarskiwi
+If you really liked this source it would be nice to `CashApp` me at `$speedstarskiwi`!